sinister-kid/voidstranger_vita/README.md

 Save files from PC are compatible, but not the save settings.vs or settings.vslocal.

+Game runs at 55/60fps most of the time.
+Eventual spike drops to 30/40 because effects.
+Managed to keep it above 20/25fps at the most (few) demanding points.
+Full game is payable (I think... not FULLY tested)

 Currently is posible to run the patched game with YoYoLoader but, as said, issues with save files will happen.
+The provided app here is recommended.

 ## Patch changes